-An equation for determining the instantaneous power of an on-road vehicle has been proposed by Jimenez12, which takes the form where VSP is the vehicle specific power in kW/metric tonne, slope is the slope of the roadway (in degrees), v is vehicle speed in mph, and a is vehicle acceleration in mph/s.
-Using this equation, vehicle specific power was calculated for all measurements in the database.
-The emissions data were binned according to vehicle specific power, and illustrated in Figure 7.
-The solid line in the figure provides the number of measurements in each bin for the 2006 data.
-The 2006 data show the least dependence on VSP of any of the previous data sets.
-All of the species are remarkably flat across the VSP range with only slight rises at the VSP levels that in past years showed larger increases.
+in each bin for the model year 2002 data.
+The 2002 data show the least dependence on VSP of any of the previous data sets.
+CO and HC emissions are remarkably flat across the VSP range with only slight rises at the VSP levels that respectively show larger increases.
+The NO emissions rise to meet the levels seen in the 2000 data but have a large reduction in emissions below 25 kw/tonne.
 These observations are probably the result of a number of factors that influence vehicle emissions.
 This could possibly include the continued improvement in emissions systems durability and lower national tailpipe standards through the 50-state certification program.